Stephen-ODriscoll/PlutoUtils/docs/logger.md

 2. Takes a **char** and sets this to be the new header underline fill.

 #### buffer_max_size()
 The max number of logs to store and feed to the logging thread.
+Lowering the log buffer max size will not shrink the log buffer, as this could interfere with the logging thread.
+Instead, new logs will be discarded until there is room for them.
 0 means no limit.
 1. Returns a **std::size_t** representing the current log buffer max size.
 2. Takes a **std::size_t** and sets this to be the new log buffer max size.